-As important as the science supporting the IEQ assessment is the risk communication among stakeholders, including management and occupants.
-EH&E specializes in helping building owners and managers develop an effective strategy that identifies and addresses people’s perceptions about environmental risk in a facility.
+As important as the science supporting the indoor environmental quality assessment is the risk communication among stakeholders, including management and occupants.
+EH&E’s IEQ services are designed to help building owners and managers develop an effective strategy that identifies and addresses people’s perceptions about environmental risk in a facility.

 - Review mechanical system documentation.

 - Perform a building survey and an inspection of the HVAC system.

 - Monitor building performance parameters (e.g., temperature relative humidity, carbon monoxide, carbon dioxide).